Unidata/netcdf-c/docs/FAQ.md

 We recommend proceeding incrementally, supporting features that are easier to implement first.
 For example, handling the six new primitive types is relatively straightforward.
-After that, using recursion (or the group iterator interface used in nccopy) to support Groups is not too difficult.
+After that, using recursion (or the group iterator interface used in **nccopy**) to support Groups is not too difficult.
 Providing support for user-defined types is more of a challenge, especially since they can be nested.

-The utility program nccopy, provided in releases 4.1 and later, shows how this can be done using the C interface.
+The utility program **nccopy**, provided in releases 4.1 and later, shows how this can be done using the C interface.
 It copies an input netCDF file in any of the format variants, handling nested groups, strings, and any user-defined types, including arbitrarily nested compound types, variable-length types, and data of any valid netCDF-4 type.
 It also demonstrates how to handle variables that are too large to fit in memory by using an iterator interface.
-Other generic utility programs can make use of parts of nccopy for more complex operations on netCDF data.
+Other generic utility programs can make use of parts of **nccopy** for more complex operations on netCDF data.

 * * * * *